PJMantoss/random-joke/README.md

 - Async/Await
 - OfficialJoke API

-I started the project with the structure of the site, creating a main section to hold a joke, punchline, getPunchline button and newJoke button.
+I started the project with the structure of the site, creating a main section to hold a joke, punchline, getPunchline button and newJoke button, and a Footer section.
+Then I styled all the elements using CSS.

+Finally, I created the getPunchline function with a toggle method inside and set up an asyn function getJokes() which pulls in data from the OfficialJoke API using fetch.

 ROADBLOCK ENCOUNTERED: